 Denver slip and fall cases sometimes require specific efforts to obtain and preserve evidence right at the beginning of the case.
-At fault parties often resolve the dangerous condition after they become aware of an injury.
-That is a good thing, because resolving a dangerous situation benefits the community and prevents others from being injured.
+At-fault parties often resolve the dangerous condition after they become aware of an injury.
+That is a good thing because resolving a dangerous situation benefits the community and prevents others from being injured.
 However, failure to document the condition or failure to send notices of a claim may result in loss of evidence that harms the injured party’s ability to recover compensation for the damage already done.

 If a hole in a walkway causes an injury, the owner may fill the hole as soon as possible afterward.
 If photos of the hole are lost, destroyed, or never taken, it may be harder for a jury to determine whether the owner should have known about the hole, or why the injured party was unable to avoid it.
-Photos, surveillance video, witness statements, defective equipment, written communications and published policies, work logs, and all manner of other evidence can easily be lost or destroyed if those in control of the evidence are not notified early on of their obligation to preserve it.
-Get a Denver slip and fall lawyer working for you as quickly as possible to ensure any evidence that can be preserved is preserved.
+Photos, surveillance videos, witness statements, defective equipment, written communications and published policies, work logs, and all manner of other evidence can easily be lost or destroyed if those in control of the evidence are not notified early on of their obligation to preserve it.
+Get a Denver slip-and-fall lawyer working for you as quickly as possible to ensure any evidence that can be preserved is preserved.

 More than Slip & Falls